HazemMonir/lib_x/example/example.md

 Now let's create a simple application that loads news stories from some source, and see how it should be structured properly.

-Here's a visual of the app on [YouTube](https://youtube.com/shorts/EZq5HonfSfU?feature=share)
+[Here's](https://youtube.com/shorts/EZq5HonfSfU?feature=share) a visual of the app on YouTube.

 #### After ```flutter create example```
 ### __lib/__ <br>